Discover more from Deploy Securely

 Because with unintended training the model is behaving as one would expect it to (albeit not necessarily how the user would want it to), this security risk is outside the scope of the AIRSS.
 I would recommend evaluating this using the unintentional insider threat approach recommended by FAIR.

-With this foundation in place, the next issue will explore how business and security requirements help determine what is actually a “vulnerability.”
-And then in a subsequent issue (or two), I’ll tie everything together and work with some hard numbers.
+With this foundation in place, tomorrow's lesson will explore how business and security requirements help determine what is actually a “vulnerability.”

 A special thanks to Jonathan Todd and Noah Susskind for their feedback prior to publication.